Passing CompTIA A+ 220-902 with A+ Practice Test – Part 1/3

 The reasoning behind the answer: Your position is that the backlight is the most likely cause.
 What makes it correct?
 To determine this we have to consider all the information available to us, this includes the properties of each choice.
 As we stated earlier the more incorrect responses we can dispose of the higher our chance of success.
 Let’s look at the choices.
 First is a failed ribbon cable.
 The ribbon cables in laptops are designed to tolerate thousands of open/close cycles and are routed carefully to avoid interference inside the case.

 A failure to the ribbon cable will, in most cases, result in color shifting, image corruption, or no image at all dependent on screen motion.
 One typical symptom is that it will display the failure while the lid is in motion and then the user will raise or lower the screen until the display stabilizes.
 That’s not our problem.

-The inverter takes low voltage DC current and converts it to high AC voltage for the backlight.
+The inverter takes a low voltage DC current and converts it to a high AC voltage for the backlight.
 An inverter will fail completely not gradually.
-In some cases it will work for a short period then fail when it reaches a certain condition, like temperature.
+In some cases, it will work for a short period then fail when it reaches a certain condition, like temperature.
 This is also not our problem.